 Then to add interest, companion, colour-matched, split-face mosaic tiles have been used on the basin wall to give it an authentic, natural style.
-Combined with a rustic vanity unit and black brassware, it’s a sure winner in the style stakes.
+These Yosemite Ivory wall and floor tiles, £31.95 m2, Tile Mountain, combined with a rustic vanity unit and black brassware, it’s a sure winner in the style stakes.

 Lots of beige in this design and all of it stunning.
 Beige marble-effect tiles have distinctive veining which adds interest without being overpowering.
 They have been used on the walls and floor, but the real show-stopper is the half-wall which is also a marble effect with an eye-catching swirl design which takes it to another level.

 Building a wall in the centre of a big bathroom like this, breaks up the space and allows light through from the windows behind without losing any privacy.
 The wc and basin could be positioned on the other side of the wall.